4 Quick Blog SEO Fixes That Can Boost Rankings Right Now

 Are you optimising your images?

-It’s a trick question; the only correct answer should be yes.
+It’s a trick question.
+The only correct answer should be yes.

 Why?